Torque formula and Torque definition in physics:

 If the net torque is zero then a body will not change its rotational state of motion.
 Torque is denoted as T or τ (Tao).

-*Also we will show you how to derive formula of torque, with the understanding that torque is the rate of change of angular momentum and
+– Also, we will show you how to derive the formula of torque, with the understanding that torque is the rate of change of angular momentum and

-*Last one formula for torque will show torque as the cross product of Moment of Inertia and Angular Acceleration
+– the last one, this version of formula for torque will show torque as the cross product of Moment of Inertia and Angular Acceleration. (again see the analogy, Force is the product of mass and linear acceleration, right?)

 Torque formula can be framed considering Torque as the Moment of Force.
 It is the cross product of Lever Arm Length (r) and the Force applied (F).